rendis/surveygo/README.md

 - `externalType`: Type of the external question.
 (Required)
 - `description`: Description of the external question.
 (Optional)
 - `src`: Source of the external question.
 (Optional)

+### Asset

+The `Asset` category includes question types designed to handle various types of multimedia assets such as images, videos, audios, and documents.
+These types allow the incorporation and management of multimedia content in surveys.

+#### Types of Assets

+- `image`: For images.
+- `video`: For videos.
+- `audio`: For audio files.
+- `document`: For documents.

+#### ImageAsset

+Represents an image type question.

+**Fields**

+- `AltText`: Alternative text for improving accessibility.
+(Optional, max 255 characters)
+- `Tags`: Keywords associated with the image.
+(Optional)
+- `Metadata`: A map of key/value pairs for storing additional information.
+(Optional)
+- `MaxSize`: Maximum allowed file size in bytes.
+(Optional, must be a positive number)
+- `AllowedContentTypes`: List of permitted content types (e.g., "image/png", "image/jpeg").
+(Optional)

+#### VideoAsset

+Represents a video type question.

+**Fields**

+- `Caption`: Description or additional information about the video.
+(Optional, max 255 characters)
+- `MaxSize`: Maximum allowed file size in bytes.
+(Optional, must be a positive number)
+- `Tags`: Keywords associated with the video.
+(Optional)
+- `Metadata`: A map of key/value pairs for storing additional information.
+(Optional)
+- `AllowedContentTypes`: List of permitted content types (e.g., "video/mp4", "video/ogg").
+(Optional)

+#### AudioAsset

+Represents an audio type question.

+**Fields**

+- `Caption`: Description or additional information about the audio.
+(Optional, max 255 characters)
+- `MaxSize`: Maximum allowed file size in bytes.
+(Optional, must be a positive number)
+- `Tags`: Keywords associated with the audio.
+(Optional)
+- `Metadata`: A map of key/value pairs for storing additional information.
+(Optional)
+- `AllowedContentTypes`: List of permitted content types (e.g., "audio/mpeg", "audio/wav").
+(Optional)

+#### DocumentAsset

+Represents a document type question.

+**Fields**

+- `Caption`: Description or additional information about the document.
+(Optional, max 255 characters)
+- `MaxSize`: Maximum allowed file size in bytes.
+(Optional, must be a positive number)
+- `Tags`: Keywords associated with the document.
+(Optional)
+- `Metadata`: A map of key/value pairs for storing additional information.
+(Optional)
+- `AllowedContentTypes`: List of permitted content types (e.g., "application/pdf", "application/msword").
+(Optional)

 ## Functions